VEL132/infinitydx-mcp/README.md

 ---

-## About Artificial Infinity
+## About InfinityDx

 Artificial Infinity is a Physical AI company building the continuously updated street-level intelligence layer that infrastructure operators, cities, and autonomous systems need to understand and act on the physical world.

 - Website: [artinfinitydx.com](https://artinfinitydx.com)
-- Email: gmo@virtualel.com
+- Email: heyplugatt@virtualel.com
-- NVIDIA Inception Program Partner
+- NVIDIA Inception Program Member
-- AWS Startups Partner
+- AWS Startups Member

 ---